 - Matches the photos you use to promote your property

 - Is easy to skim, with short paragraphs and formatting (where possible)

 Review our 5 Tips for an Inquiry-Worthy Vacation Rental Description for help getting started.

-Think about the search page: On some sites, search results will extract a bit of information from your description as a teaser.
-For example, FlipKey will show first 95 characters (i.e. letters and spaces) from your description in search results.
+Think about the search page: on some sites, search results will extract a bit of information from your description as a teaser.
+For example, Expedia will show first 160 or so characters from your description in its search results.

 The more photos you have, the better; listings with 20 or more photos tend to get more bookings.
 But they need to be good photos!

 If you haven’t pulled together photos of your vacation rental yet:

 - Review this list of must-have photos to include with your listing.

 - Avoid stock photos.
 People want to see photos of your vacation rental, not the same thing they’ll find on other tourism sites.
 Plus, these images come at a cost; you’ll get more value from investing in photos of your own property.

 For a real-life look at the difference between do-it-yourself and professional photography, check out these before and after shots from the Vacation Rental Marketing Blog.